 The University of South Florida Botanical Gardens

 For a nominal admission fee, you can explore this living museum with more than 3,000 types of plants.
-The USF Botanical Gardens are set in a series of collections, so you can tour the bromeliads, palms and flowering trees on one side of the parking lot before moving on to the rainforest, succulents and carnivorous plants.
-While the primary focus is as an outdoor classroom and research facility, the 16 acres are a pleasant escape in the middle of Tampa.
+The USF Botanical Gardens are set in a series of collections, so you can tour the bromeliads, palms, and flowering trees on one side of the parking lot before moving on to the rainforest, succulents, and carnivorous plants.
+While the primary focus is as an outdoor classroom and research facility, the 16 acres are a pleasant escape in the middle of Tampa, and a good place to get help from an expert gardening service in Florida.

 Busch Gardens Tampa Bay